cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 [NIST SP 800-207A](https://csrc.nist.gov/pubs/sp/800/207/a/final),
 [A Zero Trust Architecture Model for Access Control in Cloud Native Applications in Multi-Location Environments](https://csrc.nist.gov/publications/detail/sp/800-207a/draft).
 <!-- cspell:enable -->
-Zero Trust is in many ways a revolution in cyber security practices, and since codification papers aiming to offer concrete, practical recommendations often limit the scope and seek a more evolutionary approach to present readers.
-This often comes while deviating from the Zero Trust methodology.
+Zero Trust is in many ways a revolution in cyber security practices, and since codification, papers aiming to offer concrete, practical recommendations often limit the scope and seek a more evolutionary approach, sometimes deviating from the Zero Trust methodology.
 Different standards seem to legitimize other deviations.
-Therefore, it is no surprise that none of these papers agree.
+Therefore, it is no surprise that none of these analyses agree.
 For example, a paper focused on the required evolution of identity management may leave out controls needed to protect against a compromised client or stolen credentials.

-This whitepaper aims to explore zero trust principles, based on our biases and interpretations, as applied to cloud native architectures and platforms to help practitioners with guidance and best practices to achieve Zero Trust through the various stages of maturity.
-We view ZTA as a holistic approach to security required when abandoning the assumption that the perimeter is defendable.
-It affects all aspects of cyber security and changes the relationship between them and their respective relative importance.

-We aim in this whitepaper to provide initial thoughts and positioning of zero trust for cloud native architectures and platforms.
+Into all this confusion we offer our take: ZTA is a holistic approach to security required when abandoning the assumption that the perimeter is defendable.
+It affects all aspects of cyber security and changes everything.
+We aim in this whitepaper to provide initial thoughts and positioning of Zero Trust for cloud native architectures and platforms.
 This provides a baseline for conversation and iterative upgrades to our recommendations and guidance as the field inevitably matures.

-Before going further, we need to define Zero Trust.
-The concept of Zero Trust was first introduced by <!-- cspell:disable -->John Kindervag, then an analyst at Forrester Research<!-- cspell:enable -->, in 2010.
-It has evolved since then as a security framework to help reduce implicit trust in systems - not ensure there is no trust at all.
-All systems have ‘trust’; but trust “is not a property, but rather an assessment based on experience….
-[It is] a declaration made by an observer [not] a property of the observed.”[^4] Resultantly, Zero trust is about not giving implicit trust but rather keeping trust in the system and its components to the bare minimum necessary (the well-known principle of least privilege) and ensuring it’s enforced - ideally automatically - while ensuring continual assessment.
-When implementing zero trust, perimeter security is no longer enough; you must treat users, systems, and networks as untrusted.

-The DoD’s Reference Architecture [^3] sums it up nicely:

- >_“The foundational tenet of the Zero Trust Model is that no actor, system, network, or service operating outside or within the security perimeter is trusted.
-It is a dramatic paradigm shift in [the] philosophy of how we secure our infrastructure, networks, and data, from verify once at the perimeter to continual verification of each user, device, application, and transaction.”_

 This paper will examine several critical aspects of Zero Trust security, guiding organizations in designing and implementing robust strategies for safeguarding their ecosystems.
 These principles serve as high-level guidelines that steer the direction of Zero Trust initiatives, ensuring that security remains at the forefront of every decision and action.